 I’m a freelance Japanese-English translator living in Austin Texas, in the soon-to-be-too-hip-for-it’s own good Cherrywood neighborhood.
 I used to live on the world-famous Street of Lights.

 I translate in a number of fields: semiconductor fabrication, computing, marketing, and general business writing (kaisha annai, annual reports, etc).
 I also like taking on jobs in obscure fields.
 I’ve been in the business since 1989.

-I maintain the Honyaku Home Page.
-This is a companion to the Honyaku mailing list, an amazing community of Japanese translators.
+For a long time, I maintained the Honyaku Home Page as a companion to the Honyaku mailing list, an amazing community of Japanese translators.

 I have served as a director of the Japan Association of Translators.

 I am a cycling enthusiast.
 In 2010, I rode the Southern Tier.
 My enthusiasm for cycling earned me a broken hip a while back, and amazingly enough, I broke my hip again, much worse than the first time, almost precisely four years after the first.

 I participate on a bunch of other websites.
 If you do too, look me up.